Depending on the number of customer requests and the workload of call center operators, you can create the most suitable work schedule.

 Using a WFM system in a call center will allow:

-- effectively plan working hours;
+- effectively plan working time;

 - identify the optimal load;